 No farmhouse is complete without a good porch for relaxing.
 That’s the case for blogger Jenny Zacharewicz and her family of 11 in their Southern farmhouse.
 Their outdoor Georgia porch is both protected and airy, which is the perfect combination for an indoor-outdoor space.
-(For a full tour of her home, check out our February/March 2020 issue!)
+(For a full tour of her home, head here!)

 Jenny’s porch is the perfect place to enjoy the outdoors while moderating the elements.
 “The house already had the front and back wraparound porches, but we have added lots of our own touches,” Jenny says.

 Here are a few of the key elements Jenny has used to make her front and back porches both stylish and functional so she and her family can enjoy the outdoors without leaving the front step.